Piscotty HR, 5 RBIs, A’s rout Giants 15-3 for 4th win in row

 Out of the lineup against a righty starter, San Francisco’s Pablo Sandoval snapped an 0-for-11 funk stretching his previous five games with a pinch-hit single in the sixth.

 Athletics: RHP reliever Burch Smith went on the 10-day injured list as expected with a strained right forearm after he was forced to exit in the seventh inning Saturday night.
-“We’re just trying to let it calm down right now,” manager Bob Melvin said, unsure of the timeline for Burch until after doctors read an MRI scheduled for Monday. … Oakland recalled RHP James Kaprielian from its San Jose alternate site.
+“We’re just trying to let it calm down right now,” Melvin said, unsure of the timeline for Burch until after doctors read an MRI scheduled for Monday. … Oakland recalled RHP James Kaprielian from its San Jose alternate site.

 Giants: OF Austin Slater was available to hit or be used as a pinch-runner off the bench after he was limited to designated hitter duties Saturday.
 He had missed the two previous games with a strained right elbow.
 “He came out of yesterday’s game feeling good.
-We don’t have a throwing program in place for him yet that’s something that we’re working on,” manager Gabe Kapler said. … LHP Drew Smyly (sprained left index finger) threw out to 120 feet Saturday. … OF Steven Duggar worked on baserunning and stealing bases at the alternate site in Sacramento.
+We don’t have a throwing program in place for him yet that’s something that we’re working on,” Kapler said. … LHP Drew Smyly (sprained left index finger) threw out to 120 feet Saturday. … OF Steven Duggar worked on baserunning and stealing bases at the alternate site in Sacramento.

 UP NEXT

 RHP Chris Bassitt (2-0, 2.42 ERA) pitches the series opener at Arizona on Monday as the A’s begin four straight vs. the Diamondbacks — two in Phoenix then a pair in Oakland.
-The Giants didn’t announce a starter for Monday’s game at the Angels.
+Kapler announced after the game Tyler Anderson (0-1, 3.63) would start Monday’s game at the Angels.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sport